Koulibaly to Barcelona? Why Napoli's 'scary' superstar centre-back could finally leave this summer

 However, De Maggio claims that Koulibaly also admitted that he could be tempted into a transfer by three clubs: "Guardiola's Manchester City", Real Madrid and, most tellingly of all, Barcelona.

+Napoli have not given up hope of persuading him to sign a lucrative renewal, with the latest reports also suggesting that he would also be given the captain's armband, with Lorenzo Insigne leaving this summer.

-Given Koulibaly will enter the final year of his contract this summer, don't be surprised if Spalletti again starts threatening to chain himself to Napoli's ‘scary’ superstar centre-back.
+And if all else fails, don't be surprised if Spalletti again starts threatening to chain himself to Napoli's ‘scary’ superstar centre-back!